Don't even ask about third prize

 - Robert A. Heinlein's Have Space Suit – Will Travel: Cliff Russell enters a contest where first prize is a trip to the moon.
 He wins one of the consolation prizes: a used space suit.

-- In one of the Encyclopedia Brown books, Encyclopedia Brown must prove that a contest participant delberately lost on the last question to get second place because they'd accidentally broken the grand prize.
+- In one of the Encyclopedia Brown books, Encyclopedia Brown must prove that a contest participant deliberately lost on the last question to get second place because they'd accidentally broken the grand prize.

 - An episode of Monk has a man deliberately giving up first place because he wanted the runner-up prize of pie.